PECOS-packages/PECOS/docs/design/pecos-cuquantum-plan.md

 // Implement PECOS traits
 impl CliffordGateable for CuStateVec { ... }
-impl Measureable for CuStateVec { ... }
+impl Measurable for CuStateVec { ... }
 ```

 ### CuStabilizer (if SDK includes it)